 Suet is rarely used in modern dessert cooking, and most contemporary Roly-Poly’s are usually made from a simple sponge base and the filling of choice.
 They are usually light and fluffy in texture and are a popular addition to children’s birthday parties.

 The Godfather of summery sweet treats, the Eton Mess is happiness in a glass dish for many a Brit!

-So simple to make, an Eton Mess comprises of Chantilly cream (whipped cream with icing sugar), meringue, chopped strawberries, and strawberry coulis, and is said to originate from Eton College as a sweet treat to be enjoyed while students were watching cricket games in the summertime.
+So simple to make, an Eton Mess consists of Chantilly cream (whipped cream with icing sugar), meringue, chopped strawberries, and strawberry coulis.
+It’s believed it originated from Eton College as a sweet treat to be enjoyed while students were watching cricket games in the summertime.

 The ‘Mess’ part comes from its appearance, which involves all the ingredients mixed up and dolloped into a bowl or glass dish with little-to-no finesse.

 Another (and more contemporary) popular summer treat, the Bakewell Tart is a variation of a Cherry Bakewell.
 However, this version consists of a traditional shortcrust pastry shell underneath layers of jam and frangipane, topped with flaked almonds.
 It can be served on its own but is especially enjoyable with Cornish clotted cream.

 How does it differ from a Cherry Bakewell, you may ask?
 There isn’t a huge difference, save the inclusion of cherries and sans the flaked almonds.
 A typical Cherry Bakewell tart recipe includes frangipane, which is covered with a layer of white, sugary fondant, and a single half of a glacé cherry.

 The name stems from the English town of Bakewell in Derbyshire.